csci265-team/HiddenFrame/documentation/design.md

 ### 8.1 Project Directory Structure

 A few guidelines for Project HiddenFrame's Directory structure are laid out in the standards document.
-Beyond what is listed there we will utilize the following structure (note documentation is included in the FS but no other files are):
+Beyond what is listed there we will utilize the following structure (note documentation is included in the FS but no other files are)
+###### Directory Structure

 ```mermaid
 ---